Find how to pay less tax as a charity and when to set up a subsidiary trading company.

 Your charity must pay tax on any other profits.

 Your charity is not exempt from paying VAT when trading but it is eligible for some VAT reliefs.

 Your charity’s primary purpose is stated in your governing document.

-Your charity won’t pay tax on profits it makes from trading that:
+Your charity will not pay tax on profits it makes from trading that:

-- is part of your charity’s primary purpose, eg an independent school charging students tuition fees for their education, or a care home charging residents for accommodation and care
+- is part of your charity’s primary purpose, for example, an independent school charging students tuition fees for their education, or a care home charging residents for accommodation and care

 You may have to pay tax on the profits from trading that has nothing to do with your primary purpose.
-However, if your turnover from this type of trading is below the small trading tax exemption limit, you don’t need to pay tax.
+However, if your turnover from this type of trading is below the small trading tax exemption limit, you do not need to pay tax.